-converge towards about 12% of national income by 2050-2060.
-With no rise in savings, inheritance flows converge to about 5%-6% of national income (i.e. approximately the same level as in the 1950s-1960s).
-But this is largely due to the fall in the wealth-income ratio.
-Another equivalent scenario would involve large scale capital shocks similar to those of the 1913-1949 period, with capital destructions, and/or a prolonged fall in asset prices, due to rent control, nationalization, high capital taxes or other anti-capital policies.
-Given the chaotic 20th century political record, one certainly cannot exclude such a radical scenario.
+We also explored various alternative scenarios.
+With a 5% growth rate after 2010, and a rise in saving rate to 25%, so as to preserve a plausible wealth-income ratio, inheritance flows converge toward about 12% of national income by 2050-2060.
+With no rise in savings, inheritance flows converge to about 5-6% of national income (i.e., approximately the same level as in the 1950s-1960s).
+But this is largely due to the fall in the wealthincome ratio.
+Another equivalent scenario would involve large scale capital shocks similar to those of the 1913-1949 period, with capital destructions, and/or a prolonged fall in asset prices, due to rent control, nationalization, high capital taxes, or other anticapital policies.
+Given the chaotic twentieth-century political record, one certainly cannot exclude such a radical scenario.
 The bottom line, however, is that a return to the low inheritance flows of the 1950s-1960s can occur only under fairly extreme assumptions.
 One needs a combination of exceptionally high growth rates during several decades and a large fall in aggregate wealth-income ratio.

 Finally, we made simulations assuming that the gift-bequest ratio v_t did not rise after 1980.
 This is an important sensitivity check, because the large rise in gifts in recent decades played an important role in the overall analysis.
 We find a predicted inheritance-income ratio of 15% by 2050, instead of 16% in the baseline scenario.
 This suggests that the current gift levels are almost fully sustainable.
 We also simulated the entire 1900-2100 period assuming there was no gift at all.
-In the same way as for the 1820-1913 period, this has little effect on long run patterns, which again validates the way we treated gifts.
+In the same way as for the 1820-1913 period, this has little effect on long-run patterns, which again validates the way we treated gifts.